You asked, we answered!

 Should I bring my phone?

-No. It won’t make calls, receive data, and the wifi is unavailable.
+No. It won’t make calls, receive data, and wifi is unavailable.
 Bringing a phone puts you at risk of somehow losing or breaking it.
 We have an on-site photographer, so don’t worry about pictures being available.

 Can I request a cabinmate?

-Most people request their cabinmates upon registration.
+Most people request their cabin mates upon registration.
 If you’d like to request a cabin mate and haven’t done so, please call the camp office at least a week before your camp session begins.
 Our senior staff put a lot of work into assigning cabins and will honor the requests that they can.
 Cabin requests should be of the same age/grade.